mongodb/terraform-provider-mongodbatlas/website/docs/r/project.html.markdown

 `mongodbatlas_project` provides a Project resource.
 This allows project to be created.

-~> **IMPORTANT WARNING:**  Changing the name of an existing Project in your Terraform configuration will result the destruction of that Project and related resources (including Clusters) and the re-creation of those resources.
-Terraform will inform you of the destroyed/created resources before applying so be sure to verify any change to your environment before applying.

 -> **NOTE:** If Backup Compliance Policy is enabled for the project for which this backup schedule is defined, you cannot delete the Atlas project if any snapshots exist.
 See [Backup Compliance Policy Prohibited Actions and Considerations](https://www.mongodb.com/docs/atlas/backup/cloud-backup/backup-compliance-policy/#configure-a-backup-compliance-policy).

 ## Example Usage